“Without music, life would be a mistake.” – Friedrich Nietzsche, Twilight of the Idols

 1. Music Helps Reduce Stress

 There’s a reason we want to listen to music when we unwind after a difficult day at work, while meditating or while preparing for an exam.
 It helps us relax and has been found to lower levels of cortisol in our bodies thereby reducing overall stress.
-Studies have also found that surgeons experience less stress when listening to music of their choice while
+Studies have also found that surgeons experience less stress when listening to music of their choice while performing surgery.

 2. Listening To Music May Help Boost Immunity

 Listening to music may help you fight off diseases.
 According to the American Psychological Association, “ Researchers found that listening to and playing music increases the body’s production of the antibody immunoglobulin A and natural killer cells — the cells that attack invading viruses and boost the immune system’s effectiveness.”

 3. Relaxing Music Can Be Used Instead Of Pre-Operative Medication

 Several studies have found that music can be used to alleviate stress in people who are going to undergo surgery.
 A study authored by Bringman H. states, “Relaxing music decreases the level of anxiety in a pre-operative setting to a greater extent than orally administered meds.
 Higher effectiveness and absence of apparent adverse effects makes pre-operative relaxing music a useful alternative to other meds.”